-Marc Manack AIA NCARB is an Architect, an Assistant Professor at the UNC Charlotte School of Architecture, and is founding principal of the architecture and design practice SILO AR+D.
+Marc Manack AIA NCARB is an architect, an associate professor at the UNC Charlotte School of Architecture, and is founding principal of the architecture and design practice SILO AR+D.

 His professional design work and creative practice have been recognized nationally and internationally in numerous publications, exhibitions, and design awards.
 In 2016, Manack was selected as an Emerging Voice by The Architectural League of New York, a competition that recognizes North American individuals and firms with distinct design voices and significant bodies of realized work.
 In 2018, SILO AR+D was recognized as a Next Progessive by Architect Magazine.